Vyral/base-template/_posts/2020-03-09-everyday-encinitas-encinitas-ale-house.md

   - Real Estate
 excerpt: >-
-  On today’s episode of “Everyday Encinitas,” we’ll shine our business spotlight on the Encinitas Ale House (and check out their world-famous burgers).
+  On today’s episode of “Everyday Encinitas,” we’ll shine our business spotlight on the Encinitas Ale House.
 enclosure:
 pullquote:
 enclosure_type: video/mp4